How-To Guide May 22, 2026 · 4 min read

 Google Partner · GBP Recovery Specialist · Founder, GBP Fixers

-Pushpender has led the recovery of 8,000+ suspended Google Business Profiles for businesses across the USA and UK.
+Pushpender has led the recovery of 500+ suspended Google Business Profiles for businesses across the USA, UK and Canada.
 As a certified Google Partner and specialist in GBP suspension reinstatement, he works with business owners every day to navigate Google's policies and get listings back online fast.

 Need help with your suspended GBP?

-Our Google Partner team recovers listings in 3–7 days.
+Our Google Partner team recovers listings in 5–14 days.
+98% success rate.